tranityproject/antasena-icons/README.md

 ```

 Find the name of the icon you want to use.
 Each icon in the library is named `Icon{name}`, where `name` is the name of the icon in PascalCase.
 For example, the icon for the "add" action is named `IconAdd`.

+You can see the list of the icons in the [Icon List](https://github.com/tranityproject/antasena-icons/blob/main/docs/ICON_LIST.md) page.

 ## Customization